swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 id: 5
 author: "swilgosz"
 tags: ["dry-rb", "dry-configurable"]
-title: "#5 Configure anything with Dry::Configurable"
+title: "#5 Configure anything with dry-configurable"
 excerpt: "Configuring projects and components is one of the most common features in programming in general. dry-configurable is a standalone gem providing you exactly this in Ruby!
 Read about how to use it."
 publishedAt: "2021-06-19"
 modifiedAt: "2021-10-03"